jambii/docker/manysql-client/README.md

 #### Use cases:

-- Preforming remote upgrades/hotfixes/actions on-the-go, as part of a deploy, build, or maintenance process
+- Preforming remote upgrades/hotfixes/actions on-the-go, as part of a deploy, build, or test processes

-- Executing remote queries on a machine where only Docker is installed, and installing other clients are not possible
+- Automation flexibility or alert response; one could configure the tool in a reactionary way to run hotfix/repair commands and/or collect data on incidents

+- Gathering data from a client and reporting it elsewhere, for personal debugging, or as part of everyday monitoring/testing

+### What this is NOT:

+- Not a replacement for serving data to clients.

+- Not a replacement for long-term storage or monitoring; though, it is still possible to benefit from mounted volumes if you configure the container to leave behind mounted directory contents.
+I will work on providing examples of such.